ionic-team/stencil-site/versioned_docs/version-v3.0/framework-integration/vue.md

 using the `dir` property for `dist-custom-elements`, you need to also specify that directory for the Vue output target.
 See [the API section](#customelementsdir) for more information.

-In addition, all the Web Component will be automatically defined as the generated component modules are bootstrapped.
+In addition, all the Web Components will be automatically defined as the generated component modules are bootstrapped.

 ### Vue warns "Failed to resolve component: my-component"